 If you see high-engagement posts in your feed, browse the comments section and join the conversation.
-By reading the comments your prospects are leaving, you can better understand their point of view.
+By reading the comments your prospects are leaving, you can better understand their point of view and preferences.

 You will also get an idea of what kind of content your prospects enjoy and engage with.
 This can help you decide what kind of content to share.

 For example, someone might leave a comment on your recent product launch post asking, “Is this feature available for Light accounts?”